By Jennifer R Jones | Posted on May 19, 2018 9:00 AM

-Best Musical Nominees “SpongeBob” and “Mean Girls” Thrive; “Frozen” Snubbed
+Best Musical Nominees SpongeBob and Mean Girls Thrive; Frozen Snubbed

-Best Play and Revival of a Play Nominees
+Best Play Nominees

-Among the nominees for Best Play, Harry Potter and the Cursed Child made out with the most nominations with 10, and is considered a likely shoe-in for the Best Play win.
-Among these nominations, one surprise was that a play earned a nomination for Best Choreography (for Steven Hoggett), demonstrating the expansive artistry of this production.
-The Best Play category also included nominations for The Children, which got two nominations, including a nod for Deborah Findlay for Best Featured Actress in a Play.
+Among the nominees for Best Play, Harry Potter and the Cursed Child made out with the most nominations with 10, and is considered a shoe-in for Best Play.
+One surprise was that the play earned a nomination for Best Choreography (for Steven Hoggett), demonstrating the expansive artistry of this production.
+The Best Play category also included nominations for The Children, which got two nominations, including a nod for Deborah Findlay for Best Featured Actress.
 However, Francesca Annis was snubbed for that same category, and the director James Macdonald was also left out of the mix.

 Angels in America offered a surprise in breaking the record for the most nominations ever for a straight play: 11.
 It is also a surprise that one of these was for Best Original Score for Adrian Sutton, competing against musicals.
-As for the snubs, James McArdle was arguably as deserving as his nominated cast-mates.
+As for the snubs, James McArdle was arguably as deserving as his nominated castmates.
 For the Best Revival nominee Three Tall Women, Glenda Jackson is the likely winner for Best Lead Actress in a Play, and Laurie Metcalf has a fighting chance at Best Featured Actress, but the third actress in the three-hander, Alison Pill, was snubbed.